leviathan747/resume/src/resume.md

 **One Fact, Inc ([onefact.net](http://onefact.net))**
 _Chief Software Architect_

-- Part of the One Fact engineering team working on the BridgePoint xtUML tool
+- Lead the One Fact engineering team working on the BridgePoint xtUML tool
 - Testing and developing features in model compilers and editor
 - Building specialized model compilers for MASL conversion and export